 Purchasing the right power generator in tandem with your choice of solar panels is paramount for efficiency.
 You’ll want a generator with stable battery life, so the power you’re absorbing is retained inside the generator while you’re not charging.
 The last thing you want is a generator that leaks energy.

-If you need less power or are looking for a lighter generator, the River mini is 6.3lbs (2.86kg) and offers half of the original River output at a 300W AC output.
-With only one 110W solar panel, you can have this little generator powered up for as few as 2 hours.
+If you need less power or are looking for a lighter generator, the River 2 is 7.7 lbs and offers 256 capacity and 300W output.
+With only one 110W solar panel, you can have this little generator powered up for as little as one hour.

 What to Look for When Buying Solar Panels for Backpacking